MartyWYCheng/minimal/index.md

 # Skills

-- Coding Languages – C, C++, Python, HTML, Arduino, ROS, Gazebo, MATLAB & Simulink
+- Coding Languages – C, C++, Python, R, HTML, Arduino, ROS, Gazebo, MATLAB & Simulink
 - AI Experience – Scikit-learn, TensorFlow, and PyTorch
-- Rapid Prototyping – Solidworks, Meshmixer, Fusion 360, FDM and SLA 3D printer proficiency
+- CAD Software – Solidworks, Meshmixer, Fusion 360
+- 3D Printing Proficiency – FDM and SLA printers, all slicer software
 - Finite Element Analysis (FEA) – ANSYS Workbench
 - Hardware Prototyping – Soldering and electronic circuit design

 # Education

+Through the dual-enrollment program at FAU High, I entered college at age 15 and was able to accelerate my academic career.
+I started as a Mechanical Engineering major due to my interests in design and fabrication throughout all my life.
+While this interest never faded, I slowly realized that there was a growing need for more intelligent control of these complex systems that we create.
+So upon receiving my Bachelor's degree, I decided to change course and pursue a Master's degree in AI to attempt to unlock the full potential of mechanical systems with highly intelligent controls.
+I have now fallen in love with computer science and am always looking for new ways to use what I've learned to fulfill my desire to make life-changing creations for all.

 **Florida Atlantic University**
 - BS in Mechanical Engineering with a Minor in Computer Science